 Now in his mid-30s, Werbach is a fertile innovator of ways to make the world fairer, richer, cooler, and safer, all led by business for profit.
-He's distilled his varied experiences into the useful and refreshingly nondoctrinaire book, Strategy for Sustainability.
+He's distilled his varied experi-

 AMORY LOVINS is cofounder, chairman, and chief scientist of Rocky Mountain Institute and coauthor of Natural Capitalism.